 - Use traveling air removable bags for blankets and pillows.
 These bags can be rolled up to remove the air.
 It will then be a thin 2-3 inch bag you can easily place in the vehicle.

-- To take down posters without tearing them, using scissors, cut the sticky part of the tape off the back of posters.
+- To take down posters without tearing them, use scissors to cut the sticky part of the tape off the back of the posters.
 Place them rolled up in a place to protect them from being damaged.

 - Reusable, collapsible zipper bags.
 Large zipper bags are great for moving into dorms.
 Nothing falls out of them, and they can easily stack in cars and carts to move them.

-- Bring a personal portable dolly for moving stuff quickly.
-Usually, colleges let you use a bin to put your things in, but you can only use one.
-Carrying your dolly will allow you to get more stuff out of the dorm quickly.
+- Bring a personal portable dolly to move stuff quickly.
+Colleges usually let you put your things in a bin, but you can only use one.
+Carrying your dolly will allow you to quickly get more stuff out of the dorm.

-- Remember, if you brought two cars on move-in day, you need to bring two cars for move-out day.
+- Remember, if you brought two cars on move-in day, you must bring two for the move-out day.

 The items below are examples of the items I mentioned above.
 If you click through and buy these items on Amazon.com, I will receive a small referral commission at no additional cost to you.